Lizzie Murphy: Queen of Baseball

 Murphy was keen on self-promotion, selling photographs of herself between innings.
 She billed herself as the "Queen of Baseball" but was known as Spike Murphy.
 Newspapers recognized her skill and rather than bill her as a woman player on the team, she was called by name, as a publicity draw in headlines like, "Lizzie Murphy in Game", "Tyler Will Hurl Against Lizzie Murphys Tomorrow", and "'Spike' Murphy, Woman Baseball Wizard, Learned Game Throwing Stones---'Ty' and 'Babe' Better Beware if "Liz" Breaks Into Game".

 Murphy usually played first base and made history in 1922 as the first female player to play against major league players.
 The game was a charity exhibition pitting all-star players from the New England and American Leagues against the Boston Red Sox.
 It was organized at Fenway Park to raise money for the family of Tommy McCarthy, who had recently died.
 McCarthy would later be inducted into the Baseball Hall of Fame.
-She came into the game in the fourth inning and scored an out at first base from a throw by third baseman Harvey McClellan.
+She came into the game in the fourth inning and scored an out at first base from a throw by third baseman Hervey McClellan.
 Six years later, Murphy played in a National League All-Star game against the Boston Braves and she played in a Negro league game against one of the greatest pitchers in the Negro leagues, Satchel Paige.
 During the game, Murphy was able to get a base hit and after the game, Satchel was asked if he had pitched more gently because she was a lady.
 Josh Gibson the (catcher) refuted the claim, stating Page had treated her the same as any other player.
-In addition to playing against the negro league, Murphy played for them.
-When the Cleveland Giants toured in Rhode Island, she played first base for them, becoming the first female to play in that league as well.
+In addition to playing against the Negro league, Murphy played for them.
+When the Cleveland Giants toured in Rhode Island, she played first base for them.